koli/kong-ingress/README.md

 EOF
 ```

-### The ingress resource below will create 4 routes at Kong, one route for each path:
+4) **The ingress resource below will create 4 routes at Kong, one route for each path**

 ```bash
 # The ingress resource mapping the routes